 Stanhope’s correspondence with legendary Scots documentarian John Grierson would fire his belief in film’s potential as a national medium of communication.
-Grierson had recently taken charge of Britain’s GPO Film Unit, which quickly began to demonstrate that Government-sponsored filmmaking could be artful as well as worthy.
+Grierson had recently taken charge of Britain’s GPO Film Unit, which soon demonstrated that government-sponsored filmmaking could be artful as well as worthy.

-Like Grierson, Andrews was “intensely interested” in how motion pictures could be used to communicate with, and educate people in a modern democracy.
-As Andrews told writer Julie Benjamin: “Grierson thought that surely we could find some means of communicating with each other, so that the blokes we sent up the hill to organise things for us could tell us how they were getting on.”
+Like Grierson, Andrews was "intensely interested" in how motion pictures could be used to communicate with, and educate people in a modern democracy.
+As Andrews told New Zealand writer Julie Benjamin: "Grierson thought that surely we could find some means of communicating with each other, so that the blokes we sent up the hill to organise things for us could tell us how they were getting on".

 Andrews edited some unused newsreel footage of troops departing for WWII, and added a commentary.
 After asking Morton to help tidy it up, the finished film Country Lads was screened to Prime Minister Peter Fraser and his War Cabinet.

 "I hadn’t seen it on the big screen," Andrews said later.
 "It was magnificent, some beautiful photography.
 There were tears pouring down Peter and Janet Fraser’s faces, there wasn’t a sound in the theatre ...
 I knew then that we were going to have a film unit."

 In August 1940 Andrews was appointed producer of the newly renamed National Film Unit, with Cyril Morton second in command.
 According to Andrews his terms of reference were broad: "They were 'to further the war effort'".